Bill Good Marketing

 Seminar Marketing Mistake #6: Misuse of PowerPoint

-I cannot even begin to count the number of seminars wrecked by misuse of PowerPoint.
+I cannot even begin to count the number of seminars wrecked by the misuse of PowerPoint.
 With PowerPoint misuse, even a good speaker can put an audience down.
 Those splashes you hear?
-That’s members of the audience pitching forward into their soup.
+That’s your qualified prospects pitching forward into their soup.

 1) Too many slides (also called “PowerPoint poisoning).
 Somewhere, someone got the idea that a seminar with 150 slides is a good thing.